Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

 1. Install the Contacts and Calendar apps in Nextcloud.
 2. Make sure you are on Thunderbird version 102.3.0 or greater and then import your LAN certificate:

-    - First, follow the :ref:`instructions for adding your Embassy's Root CA to your system<lan-mac>` and then the :ref:`Thunderbird-specific instructions<lan-thunderbird>`.
+    - First, follow the :ref:`instructions for adding your Root CA to your system<lan-mac>` and then the :ref:`Thunderbird-specific instructions<lan-thunderbird>`.

 3. Download the `TBSync` and `Provider for CalDAV & CardDAV` add-ons by searching for them in the "Tools -> Add-ons and Themes" menu.
 4. Go back to "Tools -> Add-ons and Themes -> Extensions" and click the 'wrench' icon next to TBSync.
 5. Click "Account Actions" in the bottom left of the resulting screen, then "Add New Account -> CalDAV & CardDAV"
 6. Select "Automatic Configuration" and click `Next`
-7. Enter a name for your account, your nextcloud user name (found in Properties, default is 'embassy'), password (found in Properties), and server LAN address (found in Interfaces, ending in `.local`) - then click "Next."
+7. Enter a name for your account, your nextcloud user name (found in Properties, default is 'admin'), password (found in Properties), and server LAN address (found in Interfaces, ending in `.local`) - then click "Next."
 8. After connecting, click "Finish."
 9. In the resulting window, click "Enable and synchronize this account."
 10. Select the items you want to sync, such as contacts and a calendar.